drmDev/RANA-docs/README.md

 RANA is free to try, with generous usage to help you evaluate the full app experience:

-- ✅ **2 optimizations per day**
-- ✅ **5 optimizations per month**
+- ✅ **12 optimizations per month**
 - ✅ **Up to 20 destinations per route**

 This is more than enough to experience how RANA improves your planning — and gives you a clear sense of the value provided in the full version.

-## How It Works

-RANA uses an efficient hybrid algorithm to optimize your route quickly and cost-effectively:

-- 📍 **Nearest Neighbor** – builds a fast initial route
-- ♻️ **2-opt Optimization** – refines the path for better efficiency
-- 🧭 **MapKit + Directions API** – powers real-world turn-by-turn navigation
-- 🔁 **Fallbacks and Smart Defaults** – minimize delays and avoid 3rd-party fees

-By skipping costly APIs (like Google's) and using optimized logic, RANA keeps performance high and costs low.
+If there is substantial interest, I will put more time into the full (one-time payment) version to allow unlocking unlimited monthly usage.

 ## Platform Support